mstill3/cosc484-aws-demo/README.md

 ### Prerequisites
 1. Have a text editor and an internet browser (preferable Chrome) installed on the machine
+1. Be running Linux or MacOS and using the terminal or if on Windows use the (Git terminal application)[https://git-scm.com/download/win]

 ### Creating a basic webpage
 1. Go to a local directory you would like the files to be saved, then create 2 new files named `index.html` and `style.css`